Nadal Faces Zverev At Farewell French Open As Swiatek, Osaka Eye Clash - UrduPoint

 Paris, (APP - UrduPoint / Pakistan Point News - 23rd May, 2024) Rafael Nadal will face world number four Alexander Zverev in a blockbuster first round match at his farewell French Open while women's champion Iga Swiatek and fellow four-time major winner Naomi Osaka are on a second round collision course.

-Defending men's champion and 24-time Grand Slam champion Novak Djokovic will face French veteran Pierre Hugues-Herbert in his opener.
+Defending men's champion and 24-time Grand Slam winner Novak Djokovic will face French veteran Pierre Hugues-Herbert in his opener.

 Nadal, who has won Roland Garros on 14 occasions, is unseeded after injury saw his ranking plummet to 276.